-All doctors who have agreed undertakings with us, or have had conditions or suspension imposed by an MPTS tribunal, are monitored by our Case Review Team.
-The team monitor a doctor’s compliance with any restrictions on their registration and, as the doctor’s RO, you also have a responsibility to help monitor these restrictions.
+All doctors who have agreed undertakings with us, or have had conditions or suspension imposed by an MPTS tribunal, are monitored by our Case Review team.
+The team monitor a doctor’s compliance with any restrictions on their registration and, as the doctor’s responsible officer, you also have a responsibility to help monitor these restrictions.

 What we need from you

-We’ll need your input to ensure a doctor can comply with conditions or undertakings.
+We’ll need your input to make sure a doctor can comply with conditions or undertakings.

-- If you’re the doctor’s RO we’ll ask you to nominate or approve a workplace reporter.
+- If you’re the doctor’s responsible officer, we’ll ask you to nominate or approve a workplace reporter.

-- If the doctor needs a clinical supervisor, you’ll need to ensure the right level of supervision is in place, dependent on the undertakings or conditions.
+- If the doctor needs a clinical supervisor, you’ll need to make sure the right level of supervision is in place, dependent on the undertakings or conditions.
 There are three different levels:

 - Close Supervision.
 Whoever carries out the active supervision of clinical work must be on site and available to the supervised doctor at all times.